Judgelrm: Large Reasoning Models As A Judge | Awesome LLM Papers Add your paper to Awesome LLM Papers

 Nuo Chen, Zhiyuan Hu, Qingyun Zou, Jiaying Wu, Qian Wang, Bryan Hooi, Bingsheng He .
 No Venue 2025

-[Paper] [Paper] Search on Google Scholar Search on Semantic Scholar
+[Paper] Search on Google Scholar Search on Semantic Scholar

-Evaluation Fine Tuning Model Architecture Reinforcement Learning
+Compositional Generalization Evaluation Fine Tuning Interdisciplinary Approaches Model Architecture Multimodal Semantic Representation Reinforcement Learning

 The rise of Large Language Models (LLMs) as evaluators offers a scalable alternative to human annotation, yet existing Supervised Fine-Tuning (SFT) for judges approaches often fall short in domains requiring complex reasoning.
 In this work, we investigate whether LLM judges truly benefit from enhanced reasoning capabilities.
 Through a detailed analysis of reasoning requirements across evaluation tasks, we reveal a negative correlation between SFT performance gains and the proportion of reasoning-demanding samples - highlighting the limitations of SFT in such scenarios.
 To address this, we introduce JudgeLRM, a family of judgment-oriented LLMs trained using reinforcement learning (RL) with judge-wise, outcome-driven rewards.
 JudgeLRM models consistently outperform both SFT-tuned and state-of-the-art reasoning models.
 Notably, JudgeLRM-3B surpasses GPT-4, and JudgeLRM-7B outperforms DeepSeek-R1 by 2.79% in F1 score, particularly excelling in judge tasks requiring deep reasoning.